-A standard Executive MBA Program course consists of class sessions, one midterm examination or midcourse assignment, and one final examination or final assignment.
+A standard Executive MBA course equals 100 units of course credit.
+These courses consist of nine class sessions, one midterm examination or midcourse assignment, and one final examination or final assignment.
 In addition, courses may also include optional review sessions during and in-between sessions.
-A course offered throughout the quarter earns 100 units of course credit.
 Each class session will run for approximately three hours per day.
-The exact timing of classes differs from cohort to cohort and from course to

-Some courses are only one week long or span only three weekends, which results in meeting for five class sessions and one final exam or assignment.
-These half classes earn 50 units of course credit.
-Detailed session schedules can be found on cohorts' canvas information sites.
+Some courses are 50-unit credit courses and consist of five class sessions and a final examination or assignment.
+These courses span either one week or two long weekends.
+Detailed session schedules can be found on cohorts' Canvas sites.